saraachour/stanford-cs104.github.io/src/routes/assignments/assign3/+page.svelte.md

 ## Part I: Customizing Your Environment Variables (1 point)

 In Lecture 4: Shell Scripting, we saw how to write a shell script and make it executable from anywhere on the computer.
-Imagine you have a shell script called hello.sh that simply prints Hello.
-You create the script inside of a folder called CS45 on your Desktop.
+Imagine you have a shell script called `hello.sh` that simply prints `Hello`.
+You create the script inside of a folder called `CS45` on your Desktop.
 (The folder would thus have a path of `~/Desktop/CS45`.)
-Given the script is located inside of the CS45 folder, you can only run it from within that folder.
+Given the script is located inside of the `CS45` folder, you can only run it from within that folder.
 Let's change that!

-To make hello.sh script executable from anywhere on your machine, you will want to move it somewhere that is recognized by your `$PATH` environment variable.
-Whenever you type a command in the shell prompt (i.e. the command grep), your computer searches every folder inside of your `$PATH` environment variable to see if any of those folders have an executable by the name of the command you typed in (i.e. an executable by the name grep).
+To make `hello.sh` script executable from anywhere on your machine, you will want to move it somewhere that is recognized by your `$PATH` environment variable.
+Whenever you type a command in the shell prompt (e.g. the command `grep`), your computer searches every folder inside of your `$PATH` environment variable to see if any of those folders have an executable by the name of the command you typed in (e.g. an executable by the name `grep`).
 For example, here is a sample `$PATH` environment variable:

 ```plain